YUCLing/YUCLing/README.md

 ## What Am I Doing Now

-I'm contributing to [Flarum](https://github.com/flarum/framework) recently.
+I'm working on a custom Discord bot.

 ## What Am I Learning